JCappelli/simple-2d-game-engine/README.md

 # Simple 2D Game Engine
 Simple 2D game engine for learning and practicing modern C++, as well as developing a deeper understanding of game engine architecture.
-Feel free to use as you wish, just be warned that it was meant as an excerise and will not be receiving ongoing support.
+Feel free to use it as you wish, just be warned that it was meant as an exercise and will not be receiving ongoing support.

 ## Main Features
 ![short snippet of gameplay, top down pixel art game](./docs/demo_snippit.gif)

 ### Custom ECS Implementation
-Snippet of creating an enemy entity and adding components + flags....
+A snippet of C++ code, creating an enemy entity and adding components + flags...

         Entity enemy = registry->CreateEntity();
         enemy.AddFlags(EntityFlags::Enemy);